veeCan54/01-AWSCostManagementWS/README.md

 Now moving on to QuickSight to build Visualizations from these views.

 **Amazon QuickSight** is a service that can be used to can access data and prepare it for use in reporting.
 QuickSight gives decision makers the opportunity to explore and interpret information in an interactive visual environment.
 They have secure access to dashboards from any device on the network and from mobile devices.
-Quicksight saves your prepared data either in SPICE memory or as a direct query. **SPICE**(Super-fast, Parallel, In-memory Calculation Engine) is the robust in-memory engine that QuickSight uses. **SPICE** is engineered to rapidly perform advanced calculations and serve data.
+Quicksight saves your prepared data either in SPICE memory or as a direct query. **SPICE** (Super-fast, Parallel, In-memory Calculation Engine) is the robust in-memory engine that QuickSight uses. **SPICE** is engineered to rapidly perform advanced calculations and serve data.

 Since this is my first time using Quicksight I had to setup a username and link it with my AWS account.
 After signing up for a QuickSight username I pointed it to the datasource.

 ![Alt text](https://github.com/veeCan54/01-AWSCostManagementWS/blob/main/images/06-quickSightConfigured.png)

 Now we will be deploying the dashboards.
 For this we go to CloudShell.
 **CloudShell** is pre-authenticated with our console credentials.
 CloudShell makes it easy to securely manage, explore, and interact with your AWS resources.
-It comes with 1 GB storage free per AWS region.
-It comes with AWS CLI, Python, Node.js to name a few tools.
+CloudShell comes with 1 GB storage free per AWS region and with AWS CLI, Python, Node.js to name a few tools.
 Files saved in your home directory are available in future sessions for the same AWS region.

 Uploaded the [ZIP file](https://github.com/veeCan54/01-AWSCostManagementWS/blob/main/files/STAMCostOpsSOW.zip), to Cloudshell home directory.